Kaskians: History

 In the time of ailing Arnuwanda II (around 1323 BC), the Hittites worried that the Kaskas from Ishupitta within the kingdom to Kammama without might take advantage of the plague in Hatti.
 The veteran commander Hannutti moved to Ishupitta, but he died there.
 Ishupitta then seceded from Hatti, and Arnuwanda died too.
 Arnuwanda's brother and successor Mursili II recorded in his annals that he defeated this rebellion.
 Over the ongoing decades, the Kaskans were also active in Durmitta and in Tipiya, by Mount Tarikarimu in the land of Ziharriya, and by Mount Asharpaya on the route to Pala; they rebelled and/or performed egregious banditry in each place.
 At first, Mursili defeated each Kaska uprising piecemeal.

-The Kaska united for the first time under Pihhuniya of Tipiya, who "ruled like a king" the Hittites recorded.
+The Kaska united for the first time under Pihhuniya of Tipiya, who "ruled like a king", according to Hittite records.
 Pihhuniya conquered Istitina and advanced as far as Zazzissa.
 But Mursili defeated this force and brought Pihhuniya back as a prisoner to Hattusas.
 Mursili then switched to a defensive strategy, with a chain of border fortresses north to the Devrez.
 Even so, in the early 13th century, when Mursili's son Muwatalli II was king in Hatti, the Kaskas sacked Hattusa.
 Muwatalli stopped enlisting Kaska as troops; he moved his capital to Tarhuntassa to the south; and he appointed his brother, the future Hattusili III, as governor over the northern marches.
 Hattusili defeated the Kaska to the point of recapturing Nerik, and when he took over the kingdom he returned the capital to Hattusa.

 The Kaska may have contributed to the fall of the Hittite empire in the Bronze Age collapse, c.
 1200 BC.
 Then they penetrated eastern Anatolia, and continued their thrust southwards, where they encountered the Assyrians.
 The Assyrian king Tiglath-Pileser I recorded late in the 12th century BC that the Kaska (whom he referred to as "Apishlu") and their Mushki and Urumu (Urumeans) allies were active in what had been the Hatti heartland.
 Tiglath-Pileser defeated them, and the Kaska then disappear from all historical records.

 Repulsed by the Assyrians, a subdivision of the Kaska might have passed north-eastwards to the Caucasus, where they probably blended with the Proto-Colchian or Zan autochthons, forming a polity which was known as the Kolkha to the Urartians and later as the Colchis to the Greeks.
 Another branch might have established themselves in Cappadocia, which in the 8th century BC became a vassal of Assyria and ruled some Anatolian areas.

 According to I. Singer, Kaskians and Hattians are different branches of the same people.
 However, if the Hattians were assimilated by the Hittites, then the Kaskians were pushed to the periphery of their former territory.